Creativity Exercises: Spaces of Emancipatory Pedagogies

-In this project, creativity is defined as a form of agency that is brought to life when the web of relations and roles surrounding the individual is dislodged.
-In other words, it is not a quality, nor an ability to be developed, but an interpersonal agency that enables critical, community-based learning.
-This does not mean the passive intake of information units, but the (inter)active shaping of personalities and interpersonal relations, the conscientization and the empowerment of groups and individuals, so that they can be critical and responsible social actors.
+Discussing alternative practices of art education in the context of critical and emancipatory pedagogy, the exhibition defines creativity as a form of agency that is brought to life when the web of relations and roles surrounding the individual is dislodged.
+It is not a quality, nor an ability to be developed, but an interpersonal agency that enables critical, community-based learning.
+This does not mean the passive intake of information units, but the (inter)active shaping of personalities and interpersonal relations, the empowerment of groups and individuals, so that they can be critical and responsible social actors.